 Learning Made Easy

 Mountain Creek has taught over 1 million guests to ski and snowboard since 1965 and thanks to the revolutionary new Terrain Based Learning™ method of teaching, learning to ski or snowboard has never been easier or more fun.
-Terrain Based Learning uses specifically shaped snow features to naturally control your speed and assist with learning.
-By eliminating the effects of gravity (speed) you can spend less time fighting the hill and more time focusing on the fun!
+Terrain Based Learning uses specifically shaped snow features to assist youre learning by naturally control your speed and direction.
+With Terrain Based Learning you’ll spend less time fighting the hill and more time focusing on the fun!

 Skiing Must Knows